tanin47/whowish_word/README.md

 3. Click on an edit icon to edit the corresponding word
 4. Fill in a new word, and click save

-And when you have finished, deactivate edit mode
+And when you have finished, deactivate edit mode.

+WhowishWord empowers normal users (project manager, marketing department, or sales) to change wording on a website.
+This take the burden off programmers because it is extremely boring to change wording...

 Prerequisite
 -------------------